Modern Education: The Digital Experience Today’s Students Expect

 This certainly isn’t a new observation.
-Back in 2014, Marie Cini —now the President of the Council for Adult and Experiential Learning, but at the time Provost of the University of Maryland University College— shared a similar insight in an interview with The EvoLLLution.
+Back in 2014, Marie Cini — former provost of academic affairs at University of Maryland University College (UMUC) — shared a similar insight in an interview with “The EvoLLLution.”

 “We lose them when they’ve had approximately three problems with administrative bureaucracy,” she said.
-“If they call about financial aid and they don’t get an answer they understand and then they stop in and they try to enroll with a face-to-face advisor and then they’re not given accurate information and then one other thing occurs, they leave us.
+“If they call about financial aid and they don’t get an answer they understand, and then they stop in and they try to enroll with a face-to-face advisor, and then they’re not given accurate information, and then one other thing occurs, they leave us.
 We know that’s an incredible impact on student’s retention and success.”

 “Universities can create a better experience for students in terms of the customer service on the business side,” Cini continued.
-“Students see it as calling and having their questions answered just like we might with a bank so they can get into the educational experience.”
+“Students see it as calling and having their questions answered, just like we might with a bank, so they can get into the educational experience.”

-So, what does it take to deliver this kind of tailored, customer-minded experience?
+So what does it take to deliver this kind of tailored, customer-minded experience?

-“Whether it is the university website, registration information, the course catalog or looking up grades, today’s students, regardless of their generation, want to access these services online, without logging in to multiple systems,” wrote Nancy Rubin, Dean of Continuing and Distance Education at Northwestern Health Sciences University, in an article on The EvoLLLution.
+“Whether it is the university website, registration information, the course catalog or looking up grades, today’s students, regardless of their generation, want to access these services online, without logging in to multiple systems,” wrote Nancy Rubin, dean of continuing and distance education at Northwestern Health Sciences University, in an article on “The EvoLLLution.”

 “Universities have to provide students online access to more than just course content in a learning management system.
-Students need to be able to access administrative systems to choose classes, register and pay for them, lookup their grades, and order their transcripts.”
+Students need to be able to access administrative systems to choose classes, register and pay for them, look up their grades, and order their transcripts.”

-Second, institutions need to ensure they’re meeting learners where they are… and for non-traditional students, that means online.
+Second, institutions need to ensure they’re meeting learners where they are, and for non-traditional students, that means online.

-“Students expect an online registration experience that is trustworthy and user-friendly,” said Carolyn Young, Director of Continuing Studies at Western University, in an interview with The EvoLLLution.
+“Students expect an online registration experience that is trustworthy and user-friendly,” said Carolyn Young, director of continuing studies at Western University, in an interview with “The EvoLLLution.”

 “Once they’ve registered in a course, students expect the communication between themselves and the continuing ed team, and even the instructors, to be respectful and timely.
 If they’ve taken several courses from us, they want to be able to go into our system, access those records, print off the grade report and take that to their employer.
 They don’t want to be jumping through hoops and doing three or four phone calls to get a simple transaction done.”